cfobel/python___scatter_gather/README.markdown

 Scatter
 -------

-Given a 1D array of values, which we'll call "data", and an ordered set of k-sized arrays (which we'll call "scatter\_lists") of indices into "data", generate an ordered set of arrays, where each array corresponds to the "data" values for a particular list of indices from "scatter\_lists".
+Given a 1D array of values, which we'll call `data`, and an ordered set of k-sized arrays (which we'll call `scatter_lists`) of indices into `data`, generate an ordered set of arrays, where each array corresponds to the `data` values for a particular list of indices from `scatter_lists`.

 For example (note that here k=2, i.e., the scatter lists are of size 2):